lharding/lsh-bin/README.md

 Use vmenu to choose from a list of existent X clients to switch to, or bring to the current workspace.

 Usage: `bringwindow -a` to switch to window, or `bringwindow -R` to bring the window to your current workspace.

+### drawer

+Manages 'drawer terminal' type programs, like a generalized version of `guake` or so.

+Usage: `drawer NAME [SIDE WIDTH HEIGHT COMMAND]`

+`NAME` is a symbolic name for the drawer.
+It should be a valid POSIX filename.
+`SIDE` is the side of the screen to attach the drawer to.
+Valid values are `left`, `right`, `top`, and `bottom`.
+`WIDTH` and `HEIGHT` may be either a size in pixels or a percentage of screen size (`84%`) specifying the dimensions of the window to create.
+`COMMAND` is the command with arguments which will actually create the window.

+When run, `drawer` looks in `/tmp/drawers.wids/` for a file called `NAME` containing an X window id.
+If found, that window's `hidden` EWMH hint will be toggled.
+If the file is not found, `COMMAND` is executed and the resulting window is positioned according `SIDE`, `WIDTH`, and `HEIGHT` and then focused, and the windows X window id is written to `/tmp/drawers.wids/$NAME` to allow future toggling.

+Drawer requires [wmctrl](http://tomas.styblo.name/wmctrl/) and [my fork of xtoolwait](https://github.com/lharding/xtoolwait) (although I have a pull request pending to merge the changes), and, optionally, [xdotool](http://www.semicomplete.com/projects/xdotool/) (to prod certain window managers into making the created window floating).

 ### journal